Help/FAQ

 Port 53 is already in use?

-This is common on Ubuntu/Debian systems where systemd-resolved listens on port 53.
-You need to disable the system stub resolver:
+Common on Ubuntu/Debian where systemd-resolved listens on port 53.
+Disable it:

 sudo systemctl stop systemd-resolved